M-I-Theogene/theogene_22RP01832/README.txt

 Validation Rules
 Email: Must be unique across all student records.
 Phone Number: Must start with "07" and be 10 digits long.
+Date of birth must not be in future or today and it must not be more than 120 years